-You can modify your data on two levels: the Table level and the Column level.
+You can modify your data on two levels: Table level and Column level.

 Any changes you make to your schema are reflected in the ElastiCube only and do not affect the data in your data source.

-For a short video overview of managing the tables and columns in your data model, see below:
+For a short overview of managing the tables and columns in your data model, see the video below:

 You can manage tables imported into the ElastiCube through the Navigation Pane or through the table itself in the schema.

-The table below describes the menu options available from the Navigation Pane and the corresponding icons available in the table’s menu.
-Either method allows you to modify and manage your tables.
+The table below describes the menu options available from the Navigation Pane and the table’s menu.

-To view your table’s metadata, including its name, path, provider, location, and the number of columns it contains, hover over the table in the schema or in the Navigation Pane.
+To view your table’s metadata, including its name, path, provider, location, and the number of columns it contains, hovers over the table in the schema or in the Navigation Pane.